WuTheFWasThat/vimflowy/CONTRIBUTING.md

 #### RUN TESTS: ####

-Tests are run automatically.
+Tests are run automatically with `npm start`.
 To get a more detailed report, run

     npm test